 - PS5 News: Get a load of Sony's PlayStation VR finger-tracking for the PSVR 2

-Mark Cerny confirmed PS5 will be able to run "almost all" PS4 games, confirming the new console will be backwards compatible to some extent.
+Mark Cerny confirmed that the PS5 will be able to run "almost all" of the "top 100 PlayStation 4 titles as ranked by playtime", confirming the new console will be backwards compatible to some extent.
 This means you won't have to throw out all your PS4 discs when your shiny new console turns up.
 However, it's based on PS5 not being able to incorporate the entirety of the PS4 architecture, so the games that won't run on the new console remain a mystery.

 Let's not forget game streaming and online play either either.
 All the indications are that PlayStation Now will get an upgrade with the PS5, and that streaming games over-the-web is likely to at least be a part of the PlayStation 5 experience, no matter which model of the console you end up going for.